-You have been asked to be part of a lived experience workshop alongside other people with Parkinson's.
-You will be asked to attend a meeting (this likely will be in-person but can be moved online if needed) for a maximum of 2 hours.
-The group will be a maximum of 6 people.
-In the workshop, you will be asked questions, and discussion will be generated around 1) problems with turning (for example, environments where you have issues with turning), 2) things you have found useful to help make turning easier, and 3) falls or near-miss falls you may have had related to turning.
+You have been asked to take part in a one-to-one interview to discuss your experience as a healthcare professional of treating Parkinson's.
+You will be asked to attend a meeting (this will be either in-person or online, depending on what works best for you) for a maximum of 1.5 hours.
+In the interview, you will be asked questions around 1) problems you have seen with turning (types of turning, environments where turning is challenging), and 2) the strategies you have found most effective for improving turns in people with Parkinson's.

-You may then be invited to attend a second meeting to help inform the new physiotherapy programme.
-In this meeting, information will be shared around current research findings, opinions from healthcare professionals and other people affected by Parkinson's.
+You may then be invited to attend a second meeting, which is optional, to help inform the new physiotherapy programme.
+In this meeting, information will be shared around current research findings, opinions from other healthcare professionals and people affected by Parkinson's.
 We will work together to determine the most important elements of the new physiotherapy programme.